ThorntonChan/ts-batch/README.md

 When creating a new instance of `MicroBatcher`, you can provide a configuration object with the following properties:

+- `batchProcessFn`: **REQUIRED** A function that will be called to process each batch of messages.
 - `maxBatchSize`: The maximum number of messages that can be included in a batch.
 Default is `10`.
   If set to `0`, the batch will be not be processed until the next MaxBatchTime interval (this is not recommended, as it can lead to memory issues if throughput is too high).
 - `maxBatchTime`: The maximum amount of time (in milliseconds) that a batch can wait before being processed.
-Default is `1000`.
+Default is `10000`.
 If set to `0`, the batch will be not be processed until MaxBatchSize is reached.
-- `batchProcessFn`: A function that will be called to process each batch of messages.
 - `start`: A boolean indicating whether the `MicroBatcher` should accept and start processing batches immediately after instantiation.
+Default is `true`.
+- `allowDuplicates`: A boolean indicating whether duplicate messages are allowed in the queue.
 Default is `false`.
-- `allowDuplicates`: A boolean indicating whether duplicate messages are allowed in the queue.
-Default is `true`.
 - `hashFn`: A user-defined function to hash the messages.
 If not provided, objects and classes are converted to a string for hashing.